Rade58/extras-into_and_loading_progress/README.md

 pnpm add gsap
 ```

+# Network throttling

-# Mimic bad bandwith for testing of your loading bar
+W want to mimic bad bandwith for testing of your loading bar animation

 In the Developer Tools panel, go to the Network tab Check the Disable cache